 |

-- Prefabricated Prefinished Volumetric Construction (PPVC).
+- Prefabricated Prefinished Volumetric Construction (PPVC) modules.

 |